ayeletrosenz/AtomasProject/README.md

 2. Clone the repository and navigate to the project directory.

 3. The implementation is based on and modifies the Atomas game code from the `atomas-python` repository found on GitHub [here](https://github.com/Mjnstag/atomas-python).
-The original game file was renamed to `atomas_game.py` for better clarity.

 ## Running the Game